Arranging a Funeral or Cremation Service in Washington

 Preplanning is a good way to alleviate your surviving family of the emotional and financial burden of arranging a funeral.
 Only a licensed funeral establishment with a certificate of registration can sell preneed funeral contracts, and this is funded either via a trust fund or an insurance policy.

-There is some skepticism about preneed contracts.
-You can just as easily document your funeral wishes and put aside the appropriate funds in a payable-on-death (POD) account or Totten Trust.
+Some people are skeptical about preneed contracts.
+However, you can just as easily document your funeral wishes and put aside the appropriate funds in a payable-on-death (POD) account or Totten Trust.
 This can be your safest option for preplanning a funeral.

 What are the laws for scattering ashes in Washington?